LouDoug/exercise/docs.md

 Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.
 Please follow the instructions.

-The toothbrush requires four batteries.
+The toothbrush requires six batteries.
 Change the batteries when the red light comes on.